In this section:

 Birmingham Settlement offers activities for children and families that support their wellbeing and development.
 We aim to enhance opportunities for children, enabling them to achieve their potential as well as assist and guide parents to ensure they can make informed choices.

-Our well established Stay and Play sessions take place every Friday morning and are open to children aged 4 and under and their parents.
+Our well established Stay and Play sessions take place every Friday morning and are facilitated by Bloomsbury Children’s Centre.
+Sessions are open to children aged 4 and under and their parents.
 Stay and Play is free and offers young children the opportunity to benefit from early years learning, helping prepare them for school, gain valuable life skills and build friendships from an early age.

 Stay and Play offers structured and informal activities including reading, writing, creative play, singing and outdoor play, designed to support children’s early years learning, improve English skills, encourage them to be creative and learn how to express themselves and to develop social skills.
 This early year’s learning helps children grow in confidence and prepares them for the next step in their lives.

 Stay and Play also offers a valuable source of support for parents, giving them the chance to meet other parents and develop friendships and support networks, strengthen family ties and increase parents’ confidence, helping parents to identify ways they can support their child’s learning at home.

 If you have a child or children aged 4 and under and would like to come along to Stay and Play, please feel free to join us at one of the sessions or give us a call on 0121 250 0777 to find out more.

 1 Mile Away (1MA) supports disadvantaged, marginalised young people to change negative mind sets and build positive character traits.